jkphl/grunt-iconizr/README.md

 > Please note that — although the `keep` option has been specified — the `*-single.{scss|less}` stylesheets (respectively their CSS products) will never be used by the loader fragment.
 Compared to sprites or data URIs, serving single images to your clients must be considered the worst solution of all (HTTP request overhead).
 The `*-single*` file flavours are only contained for the sake of completeness.

+#### Custom output formats & inline SVG embedding

+The output rendering of *grunt-iconizr* is based on [Mustache](http://mustache.github.io) templates, which enables **full customization of the generated results**.
+You can even introduce completely new output formats.
+For details please see the [svg-sprite documentation](https://github.com/jkphl/svg-sprite#custom-output-formats).

+Also, you may use *grunt-iconizr* to create an **inline SVG sprite** that can be embedded directly into your HTML documents.
+Please see the [svg-sprite documentation](https://github.com/jkphl/svg-sprite#inline-embedding) for details.

 Contributing
 ------------